 The Community Table Tennis project in collaboration with the International Table Tennis Federation (ITTF) Foundation’s Dream Building Fund will be implemented directly to 240 students, with an equal number of girls and boys.
 These students will come from 4 community-based schools in Bhubaneswar, Odisha where the program is to be implemented through a structured and goal-oriented curriculum utilizing Table Tennis.

-The ITTF Foundation has collaborated with Pro Sport Development (PSD) to support its relief efforts for the children and their families from various slum communities in Bhubaneswar with whom the Community Table Tennis project will be implemented.
-With this support, PSD provided hygiene kits to 800 participants and their families as well as sanitary kits including soap dispensers and 3 liquid soap to 4 partner schools in Bhubaneswar to improve their sanitation systems.
+In response to the COVID-19 pandemic and subsequent lockdown in India in 2020, ITTF Foundation collaborated with PSD to support its relief efforts for the children and their families from various slum communities in Bhubaneswar with whom the Community Table Tennis project is being implemented.
+With this support, PSD provided hygiene kits to 800 participants and their families as well as sanitary kits to 4 partner schools in Bhubaneswar.

 Each hygiene kit included facemasks, bars of soap, a pamphlet containing information on COVID-19 and necessary precautions, along with simple home fitness routines for children to engage in physical activity during the lockdown, and sanitary pads (for adolescent girls).
 A total of 1,600 facemasks, 2,400 soap bars, 800 sets of pamphlets, and 7,160 sanitary pads were distributed to these participants.